OpenMS/pyopenms-docs/docs/source/chemistry.rst

 for the incorporation of one heavy deuterium with a delta mass of :math:`1.006277`.
 These two :term:`peaks` also have two different abundances (the heavy carbon one has :math:`2.1%` abundance and the deuterium one has :math:`0.07%` abundance).
-This can be understood given that there are 2 carbon atoms and the natural abundance of :chem:`13C` is about :math:`1.1%`, while the molecule has six hydrogen atoms and the natural abundance of deuterium is about :math:`0.02%`.
+This can be understood given that there are 2 :chem:`C` atoms and the natural abundance of :chem:`13C` is about :math:`1.1%`, while the molecule has :chem:`6H` atoms and the natural abundance of deuterium is about :math:`0.02%`.
 The fine isotopic generator will not generate the :term:`peak` at nominal mass :math:`49` since we specified our cutoff at :math:`0.1%` total abundance and the four :term:`peaks` above cover :math:`99.9%` of the